jsoishi/busse_annulus/tex/JFM/referee_reports.md

 Page 6 line 2 up. ‘settling down into a five jet solution’.
 Do you know whether DNS always settles down to the 5 jet solution irrespective of initial conditions?
 The paragraph is written as though there is only one final solution in DNS for a given set of parameters, but is it possible there can be several different jet solutions in DNS if different initial conditions are tried?
 Maybe you don’t know the answer to this, but a comment on it might be helpful.
 <p>

 **We have only ever found five jet solutions; this is consistent with similar parameters in Rotvig and Jones (JFM 2006).
-It is certainly not out of the question that another solution may be stable, however.**
+It is certainly not out of the question that another solution may be found for different initial condition, however.
+We have noted that the Busse model can exhibit strong hysteresis in the text.**
 Page 8, Figure 5.
 The orange and blue curves overlap in the top and middle panel, so orange is invisible.
 Note the overlap in the figure caption.
 **Noted.**